 This is so valuable.
 We’re no longer stumbling along without a direction at the whim of other people's decisions.
 We can plan.
 We can ask for what we need.
 We can say ‘no’ to what is unhelpful.
 We can hold firm to those requests, because we know the value in them.
 We can keep moving forwards.

 “Let’s not get sucked into someone else’s version of the ‘new normal’.
 Let’s use this moment to truly understand what we want and create something that works best for us.”

 Hold our vision in mind, and use it to shape the support we need, the things we do and the things we don't do.

 Armed with the answers to our questions, we can create our vision for our 'best life' our 'new normal'.
 And we can begin to create our own action plan or intentions plan to support this.

 Actions or intentions might include:

 Things we will ask our social worker for.
-Challenges to our children's EHCPs.
+Challenges to our children's Education and Health Care Plan (EHCP).
 Joining a walking club for ourselves.
-Approaching work for more home working opportunities (or changing your job!).
+Approaching work for more home working opportunities (or changing our job).
 More family dinners at the table, all together.
 A non-negotiable morning meditation practice.
 A weekly art class.
-More evening support in your caring role.
+More evening support in our caring role.

 There are so many actions or intentions that can come out of this.